daggubatirao/drao-nd00333-capstone/starter_file/README.md

 The following picture shows the results of hyperdrive experiment, shows the runs with hyperparameters and results.
 The best performing model uses a value of 1 for C and 1000 for max_iter
 ![Hyperdrive results](azureml3_hd_childmodels.png)

+The following picture shows details of best run from the hyperdrive experiment.
+It shows the parameters it used(Max iterations:1000, REgularization strength:1) and metrics(AUC:0.879 and Accuracy:0.867)
 ![Hyperdrive results](azureml3_hd_bestmodel_details.png)

+The following screenshot shows the parameters generated from the sampling and child runs in the hyperdrive experiement.
 ![Hyperdrive results](azureml3_hd_childmodels_parameters.png)

 The best run model provides an accuracy of 0.8666 and AUC of 0.8792. the following picture shows the metrics of the best performing model
 ![Hyperdrive bestrun](azureml3_hd_bestmodelcode.png)

+Using Python SDK, we can register the best model with AzureML workspace and tag the model with metrics.
+When we are running the experiment multiple times, this information can be used to compare results from different runs.
 ![Hyperdrive bestrun](azureml3_hd_bestmodelresults.png)

 ## Model Deployment